RafaMR/Project-3-IronPump/README.md

 profileEdit - issues PATCH to '/profile' - Edit authenticated users profile. ✅

-exerciseSearch - issues GET to '/exercise/search' - Allows user to search for exercises.✅
+exerciseSearch - issues GET to '/exercise/search' - Allows user to search for exercises.✅ (NOT USED YET)

+exerciseList - issues GET to '/exercise/list' - Loads list of all exercises ✅ (NOT USED YET)

+bodyPartList - issues GET to '/exercise/body-parts' -Loads lits body part. ✅

+exercisesByBodyPart - issues GET to '/exercise/part/partName' - Loads exercises from a body part. ✅

-exerciseLoad - issues GET to '/exercise/:id' - Loads single exercise
+singleExercise - issues GET to '/exercise/id/:id' - Loads siingle exercise.

 workoutSearch - issues GET to '/workout/search' - Allows user to search for workouts.